jhnwu3/BioNetGMMFit/README.md

 ## **Running the executable** ##

+To run the program, simply enter

+    source run.sh

+in your terminal.
+For more information about parameters and writing your own system, look below.

 ### *PSO Aside*

 Although currently not available for estimating nonlinear systems, there is an optional two step procedure for the linear system, which may improve estimates.
 If run time is a concern, one can simply turn off the second step "targeted PSO" by simply setting the number of steps